- You can start saving money on your wedding from the engagement ring onward.

 Other Wedding Expenses

-- The dress.
 For many brides, this is one of the most important wedding expenses on the tab.
 However, there are many ways you can save and find the gown of your dreams.
-Click here for a great article that will assist you in your search.
+Click here for a great article from The Fiscal Times that will assist you in your search.

-- Reception venue.
 This is often a very heavy cost in wedding preparation.
-Here are some things you can do to get more bang-for-your-buck from your venue:
+Here are some things you can do to get more bang-for-your-buck from your reception venue:

 - Use a family member's or friend's property.
 You may have friends or family who would be willing to offer their house to host your reception for a low price.
 Be sure to check with them well in advance before you schedule your reception!